Debra Wood, RN

 The walls of the uterus are made up of the endometrium, the inner lining, and the myometrium, the muscular, outer lining.
 The most common type of cancer of the uterus begins in the endometrium.
 There are different types of endometrial cancers.
 All of these tumors involve the glandular cells.
 The most common type is endometrioid adenocarcinomas.
 The other types, papillary serous adenocarcinomas and clear cell adenocarcinomas, grow and spread more rapidly than endometrioid adenocarcinomas.

-Ninety-fine percent of uterine cancers are endometrial cancers.
-Other, more rare types of uterine cancers include:
+95% of uterine cancers are endometrial cancers.
+Other, rarer types of uterine cancers include:

 The information provided here will focus solely on endometrial cancer.
 Treatment and prognosis for these rare forms of cancer differ from endometrial cancer.

 The exact cause of uterine cancer is unknown.
 Exposure to the hormone estrogen without the counter-balancing effect of the progesterone hormone seems to be strongly related to the development of this cancer.

 Excessive bleeding, or hemorrhage, is a complication of uterine cancer.
 The most common first sign of uterine cancer is passing blood from the vagina in a woman who has already gone through menopause.

 2nd ed.
 Orlando, FL: Churchill Livingstone, Inc; 2000: 1987-2008.

 5th ed.
 Hamilton, Ontario: BC Decker Inc; 2000.

 54th ed.
 St. Louis, MO: WB Saunders; 2002: 1094-1096.